apigee-labs/apigee-analytics-collector/README.md

 ## FAQ
 **When does this utility send data to Apigee?**
-The Analytics collector is a command line utility to generate and report API usage.
+The Apigee Analytics Collector is a command line utility to generate and report API usage.
 Private Cloud customers decide when they want to run this utility.
 The whole process could be automated by scheduling a cron-job that periodically report the information back to Apigee.
 It’s recommended to run this job at least once a day.

 **Can I affect the data transmission schedule?**
 Yes.
 You can schedule a job or manually execute the command to report the usage information.